nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 in, that you never opened, is nobody's word at all.

 Those are four different positions.
-Take any artifact you run and everything beneath it, transitively: its sources, its dependencies, their dependencies, the compiler, the keys.
-Call each of those a part.
+Take any artifact you run and everything beneath it, transitively: sources, dependencies, their dependencies, the compiler, the keys.
+Call each a part.
 Every part is in exactly one of the four.
 Some you **closed**: a re-runnable check passed, on top of someone's vouch that the thing is what it claims to be.
 The rest is the *open surface*, and it splits three ways.
 Some of it you were **given** and chose to take as is: the seeds, meaning the compiler you run, the hash function, the root key.
 Some was **vouched** for by a principal you admit and not yet checked.
 And some is **anonymous**: nobody has vouched, nobody has checked.
+Run the opening examples through it.
+Your CA root is a seed.
+The signed commit is a vouch.
+The reproducible build you re-ran yourself is closed.
+The dependency nobody opened is anonymous.

 That is the first equation, and it belongs to the second of the paper's two calculi, the one about built things: